 Meeting Place & Time

 You should make arrangements to arrive in La Paz, Mexico on or before day 1 of your trip.
-The evening of day 1 is free to explore La Paz on your own and dine at one of its many fine restaurants.
-Our group will meet the morning of day 2 for breakfast at our hotel’s cafe.
-Final information with details regarding our hotel and a voucher for your taxi from the airport or the malecon (town center) will be sent before your trip.
+Final information with details regarding your hotel and a voucher for your taxi will be sent approximately two weeks before your trip.
+The evening of day 1 is free for you to explore La Paz on your own and dine at one of its many fine restaurants.

 Let us know if you’d like assistance with arranging your international flight logistics.
 Our partners at Exito Travel specialize in international destinations and we’d be happy to obtain a quote from them on your behalf.